holaholacocacola/CPSResources/docs/creating-an-icon-pack.md

 ## Importing Image Assets

 1. Grab the cps_icons_template.fla file from the resources directory.
 This file comes with frames and labels set up so that users only have to drag/drop images and fill in frame names.
-2. Preprep the icons you want to use and download/store them in one folder.
+2. Pre prep the icons you want to use and download/store them in one folder.
 At this point, your icons should already be resized hopefully to 75 x 75.
 I recommend naming them the same as their frame label.
+This is because if you wish to change them in the future, you can import icons with the same name and override them with out having to touch the stage.
 3. Open the template file in CS6.
 4. Under File->Import, select Import to Library.
 Select all the images that you wish to use and hit ok.
 ![Import Screenshot](images/StepImport.png)